Death of Christopher Kapessa

 Christopher Kapessa (6 January 2006 – 1 July 2019) was a Welsh boy who died at the age of 13 in the River Cynon on 1 July 2019.
+He was pushed from a height of 2.5 metres into the water and declared dead on the same day.

 According to Kapessa's family and their representatives, the police investigation into the incident lasted around two days, the event declared "an accident" within 24 hours.
 A fortnight later, the anti-racist charity The Monitoring Group submitted a complaint to South Wales Police on behalf of Kapessa's mother Alina Joseph, alleging racial discrimination in the police response.
 In February 2020, the Crown Prosecution Service (CPS) reported that there was "sufficient evidence" but not "public interest" for a manslaughter case against a child suspected to have pushed Kapessa into the river.
+A 2024 inquest found that it was a "dangerous prank" that caused Kapessa's death, but that the child who pushed him did not intend to kill him.
+The coroner found no evidence that the death was caused by racism.

-Joseph has criticised the South Wales Police as "institutionally racist".
+Joseph has criticised the South Wales Police as "institutionally racist" and rejected the conclusions of the 2024 inquest.
 The local community in Wales and internet crowdfunding have provided money to the family, which supports their legal fees.
 In June 2020, the subject received attention as part of the Black Lives Matter movement.

 Background

 According to The Times, Kapessa's mother Alina Joseph was born in the Congo and moved to the UK in the 1990s.
 Born on 16 January 2006, Christopher Kapessa had six siblings and was raised by his single mother, who worked as a bus driver.
 Kapessa was born in London, with the family moving to Wales in 2011.
 Joseph reported that the family had been called "the only blacks in the village" in Wales and were subject to racist bullying and harassment, one incident leaving Christopher alone "in a pool of his own blood".
-Her lawyer reported that her home had been vandalised with graffiti.

-Christopher Kapessa attended Mountain Ash Comprehensive School.
+Their home was vandalised with graffiti and in May 2018 they moved from Hirwaun, Wales, after a fire at the house.
+At the time of his death, Christopher Kapessa attended Mountain Ash Comprehensive School.
 He was a member of the local Mountain Ash junior football team and also enjoyed dancing.
-In 2018, he and his siblings survived a fire at their house in Hirwaun, Wales.